-After review, Governor Paterson confirmed the continuation of Executive Order No. 13 in June of 2008 (Executive Order No. 9: Review, Continuation and Expiration of Prior Executive Orders).
-By this, Governor Paterson recognizes that the NYS CFP is essential in that it addresses ongoing issues and ensures that the Council shall remain in full force.
+After review in 2011, Governor Andrew Cuomo issued Executive Order No. 2: Review, Continuation and Expiration of Prior Executive Orders in which it was determined that the Executive Order No. 13: Establishing the New York State Council on Food Policy addresses ongoing issues and will be continued.
+By this, Governor Andrew Cuomo recognizes that the NYS CFP is essential in that it addresses ongoing issues and ensures that the Council shall remain in full force.

 NYS CFP brings the public, producers and government together to explore ways in which we can improve our existing food production and delivery systems, expand capacity and in particular, ensure the availability of safe, fresh, nutritious and affordable food for all New Yorkers, especially children, seniors, and low-income residents.
 Additionally, by expanding the sale of locally grown products, we can help struggling farmers and expand the local agriculture and state economy.